cole-miller/go-dqlite/README.md

 the first one.
 It informs them about the existing cluster, so they can automatically join it.

 Now we can start using the cluster.
-Let's insert a key pair:
+Let's insert a key/value pair:

 ```bash
 curl -X PUT -d my-value http://127.0.0.1:8001/my-key